ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-08-30-adversarial-splits.md

 description: |
     Have you ever encountered a problem where your model works well in your test set but doesn't perform well in the wild?
-It's likely because your test set does not reflect the reality of your domain, causing us to overestimate our model's performance.
-In this blog post, I'll discuss alternative ways to split data and examine their effect on common ML and NLP benchmarks.
+It's likely because your test set does not reflect the reality of your domain, overestimating our model's performance.
+In this blog post, I'll discuss alternative ways to split data and examine their effect on machine learning benchmarks.
 excerpt: |
     Have you ever encountered a problem where your model works well in your test set but doesn't perform well in the wild?
-It's likely because your test set does not reflect the reality of your domain, causing us to overestimate our model's performance.
-In this blog post, I'll discuss alternative ways to split data and examine their effect on common ML and NLP benchmarks.
+It's likely because your test set does not reflect the reality of your domain, overestimating our model's performance.
+In this blog post, I'll discuss alternative ways to split data and examine their effect on machine learning benchmarks.
 ---

 <span class="firstcharacter">F</span>irst, let's recap a typical data science